cometbid-project/hello-world/README.md

 ``\ ` * _ {} [] () # + - . !``

 ## Emojis
-To get any Emoji, start by typing a colon and the first letter of a word to get a dropdown.
+To get any Emoji, start by typing a colon and the first letter of a word to get a dropdown of suggestions.

 Grinning:   :grinning:  🙂
 Laughing or Satisfied:  :laughing: or :satisfied: